raging-loon/vigilv1/tests/readme.md

-# Testing for NPSI
+# Testing for NORAA
-This directory contains files that are non essential for the runtime or compilation of npsi.
+This directory contains files that are non essential for the runtime or compilation of noraa.